jyotisham/jyotisha/README.md

 Sincere thanks to the creators of pyswisseph, without which I could not have attempted this.
-Many thanks are due to [Ajit Krishnan][] for so clearly explaining the panchangam process, and example festivals, which was sort of the inspiration for integrating a number of festivals.
+Many thanks are due to [Ajit Krishnan][] for so clearly explaining the panchaanga process, and example festivals, which was sort of the inspiration for integrating a number of festivals.
 Many thanks to Saketha Nath for getting details of hundreds of festivals from obscure sources, and to the [Vaidikasri magazine][], which is another